-The first goal is to design peer-review procedures that are strategyproof with respect to the given conflict graph.
-A peer-review procedure is said to be strategyproof if no reviewer can change the outcome for any papers with which she/he has a conflict.
+Our goal is to design peer-review procedures that are strategyproof with respect to the given conflict graph.
+A peer-review procedure is said to be strategyproof if no reviewer can change the outcome for any paper(s) with which she/he has a conflict.
 This definition is formalized later in the paper.
 Strategyproofness not only reassures the authors that the review process is fair, but also ensures that the authors receive proper feedback for their work.
 We note that a strategyproof peer-review procedure alone is inadequate with respect to any practical requirements -- simply giving out a fixed, arbitrary evaluation makes the peer-review procedure strategyproof.

 Consequently, in addition to requiring strategyproofness, our framework measures the peer-review procedure with another yardstick -- that of efficiency.
 Informally, the efficiency of a peer-review procedure is a measurement of how well the final outcome reflects reviewers' assessments of the quality of the submissions, or a measurement of the accuracy in terms of the final acceptance decisions.
 There are several ways to define efficiency -- from a social choice perspective or a statistical perspective.
 In this paper, we consider efficiency in terms of the notion of unanimity in social choice theory: an agreement among all reviewers must be reflected in the final aggregation.